Category: acne-prone skincare

 • Note: These are most prone to scarring if picked.
 Leave them alone and let the patches do the work.

-Method 1: Pimple Patches (Hydrocolloid)
+Best Ways to Make a Pimple go Away Fast, Method 1: Pimple Patches (Hydrocolloid)

 What they are: Flat, sticky patches that adhere directly to the skin.
 The most common brands are Mighty Patch and Hero Cosmetics.